-Our employees are currently partly in home office but can be reached by e-mail or phone in any case.
+Our employees are currently temporary in home office but can be reached by e-mail in any case and partly by phone.

 On May 25th 2021, an article by Lino Wehrheim was published in the Frankfurter Allgemeine Zeitung on the educational background of German politicians:

 Von Volkswirten und Volksvertretern.
 Wie steht es um die ökonomische – das heißt: volkswirtschaftliche – Bildung deutscher Wirtschaftspolitiker?